aurVasconcelos/aurVasconcelos/README.md

 📚 I'm finishing my Communication and Multimedia bachelor degree

+📁 Most recent project was with Flutter and PHP

-💻 Currently working with Flutter and PHP
+💻 Currently working with StencilJS

 🌱 Slowly learning neural network